zanio/quizapi/README.md

 #### ENVIRONMENT VARIABLE.
 The required environment variables can be gotten from the env.example file.
 Please note that all properties in the env.example file must be set.
 Simply create a new file called .env and copy past the content of `env.example` into the `.env` file.
-If you are not runing the app with docker then use OPTION 1 below to set up your database, then run migration with `npm run migrate up` and start the app using `npm run dev`.
-If you are using OPTION 2 then you only need to run the docker-compose up command followed by `npm run migrate up` within the docker container. you can enter the docker container by runing `docker-compose run app bash`
+If you are not runing the app with docker then use OPTION 1 below to set up your database,  If you are using OPTION 2 then you only need to run the `docker-compose up` command

 #### Database setup (POSTGRES)